half-measures/greenlight/readme2.md

 Does have rate limiting, with bucket. refils 2 per second Note that this app cannot work with its current rate limiting on mutli machines with a load bal.
 Would be better to emply HAProxy or Nginx as LB
+# Rate limiting can be anabled with 'go run ./amd/api/ -limiter-enabled=false
+it is true by default

+# graceful shutdown & start
+has a running goroutine running at all times to listen for sig signals, and waiting

 ## SQL used